okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/brands/index.md

 ### Links object

-Specifies link relations (see [Web Linking](https://tools.ietf.org/html/rfc8288)) available for the current status of an application using the [JSON Hypertext Application Language](https://tools.ietf.org/html/draft-kelly-json-hal-06) specification.
+Specifies link relations available for the current status of an application using the [JSON Hypertext Application Language](https://tools.ietf.org/html/draft-kelly-json-hal-06) specification.
 This object is used for dynamic discovery of related resources and lifecycle operations.
 The Links object is read-only.
+See [Web Linking](https://tools.ietf.org/html/rfc8288)) for more information on link relations.

-## Existing Org Scenarios
+## Existing org scenarios

-### Data migration from existing Orgs
+### Data migration from existing orgs

-Initial Theme variant values will be different for existing Orgs with customizations.
+Initial Theme variant values are different for existing orgs with customizations.

 | Property                              | Org Logo Uploaded     | Background Image Uploaded  | Initial Value                   |
 | ------------------------------------- | --------------------- | -------------------------- | ------------------------------- |